pmatsinopoulos/ruby-style-guide/README.md

 * When designing class hierarchies make sure that they conform to the [Liskov Substitution Principle](http://en.wikipedia.org/wiki/Liskov_substitution_principle).
+    _Comment by Nikos D. : Under review whether such generic programming principles should be included in a language specific style guide_
 * Try to make your classes as [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design\)) as possible.
+    _Comment by Nikos D. : Under review whether such generic programming principles should be included in a language specific style guide_
 * Always supply a proper `to_s` method for classes that represent domain objects.